-Review: Peninsula Hot Springs tour from Melbourne cleanses body and soul
+Peninsula Hot Springs Tour from Melbourne

 The multi-award-winning Peninsula Hot Springs is located on the Mornington Peninsula, 90 minutes’ drive from the Melbourne CBD.
 This Peninsula Hot Springs and Wine Tasting Tour from Melbourne provides a convenient transfer to the spa, and will also give you a taste of the fine wine and fresh produce the peninsula is renowned for.
 Spend a minimum of three hours at the Peninsula Hot Springs, before heading off to visit a local winery for an included wine tasting and lunch.
+Duration: 10 hours (approx.)

 The stunning Mornington Peninsula has always been a popular escape for stressed Melburnians, and the stress-busting options don’t come any more effective than the Peninsula Hot Springs.